By: Marilyn L. Davis

 For many of you, it is often the first time that caring, genuine, and authentic help is available in the form of treatment and other peer resources to show you how to deal with your painful pasts.

 There will be times that negative thinking, fears, and impatience recur.
-It is during these times that complacency can become problematic, and most people have to renew their commitment to recovery.
+During these times, complacency can become problematic, and most people have to renew their commitment to recovery.

 It is often necessary to take a step back and check how far you have come.
 But to also realize what you will be facing if you create drama with a relapse or acting out to get excitement in your life.